We believe in treating obesity from an evidence-based medical perspective.

 We typically ask patients to come back to see us once a month.
 During some of these monthly visits, you may meet with a dietitian to discuss your nutrient needs.
 You may also meet with a doctor who can focus on stress management and mindful eating.
 Other times, our nurse practitioner can make sure you stay on track with the healthy changes you are trying to make.
 We work with the surgical team when necessary.
 Learn more about our team.

-Obesity is defined as a body mass index (BMI) of more than 30 percent.
-This number is an estimate of your total body fat composition and when it is too high, it can indicate you are at risk for various chronic medical conditions.
-Ideal body weight is defined as a BMI of between 18- and 25-percent; overweight is defined as a BMI of more than 25-percent, but less than 30-percent.
-If your BMI is greater than 30, then you are obese and you might benefit from weight loss services.
+Obesity is defined as a body mass index (BMI) of more than 30 kg/m2.
+This number is an estimate of your total body fat.
+When it is too high, it can indicate you are at risk for various chronic medical conditions.
+A healthy body weight is defined as having a BMI of between 18 and 25 kg/m2; overweight is defined as having a BMI between 25 and 29.9 g/m2.
+Obesity is when your BMI is greater than 30.

 Your genes, metabolism, behavior, culture, environment and socio-economic factors each play a role in your fitness and body mass.
 When you take in more calories than your body burns for energy, you gain weight.

 Obesity is a medical problem at epidemic proportions, affecting one in three Americans.
 Obesity is linked to heart disease, Type 2 diabetes, several cancers including cancer of the uterus, breast, ovaries, and colon, high blood pressure, high cholesterol, stroke, liver and gallbladder disease, sleep apnea and breathing problems, osteoarthritis, some types of infertility, and abnormal menstrual periods.
 You can decrease your risk of developing these problems if you lose 5 to 10 percent of your weight.